It feels unfair of me to even write this. I feel guilty because I'm one of the lucky ones. Each word I write stings... Because I know.

 So I'm writing this to let you know—I know.
 And you are not alone.

-Original article by Meagan for the St. Augustine Moms Blog.
+This article originally appeared on the St. Augustine Moms Blog.